bharathreddy-m/Face-Verification-System/README.md

 ## 🏗️ Project Structure

-- **Stage 1: Basic Siamese Network**
+- **Stage 1: Basic Siamese Network with NAS**
-  - Custom lightweight CNN was designed as the feature extractor.
+  - Designed a custom lightweight CNN from scratch.
+  - Performed **Neural Architecture Search (NAS)** to further optimize the CNN architecture.
   - Trained using **one image per class** to simulate few-shot learning conditions.
   - Achieved basic verification accuracy suitable for small datasets.

-- **Stage 2: Advanced Siamese Network with NAS and MobileNetV2**
+- **Stage 2: Advanced Siamese Network with MobileNetV2**
-  - Performed **Neural Architecture Search (NAS)** to find optimal CNN blocks.
-  - Swapped the custom CNN with **MobileNetV2** backbone for richer feature extraction.
+  - Loaded **MobileNetV2** pretrained on ImageNet as the feature extractor.
   - Increased the training dataset to **five images per class** for stronger generalization.
+  - Fine-tuned MobileNetV2 inside the Siamese architecture.
   - Achieved significantly higher verification accuracy.

 ---

 ## 📈 Highlights

-✅ Designed from scratch: **Own CNN inside a Siamese Network**.
+✅ Designed custom CNN architecture inside a Siamese Network with NAS optimization.
-✅ Implemented **Neural Architecture Search** to optimize feature extractors.
 ✅ Integrated **MobileNetV2** to replace custom CNN and boost accuracy.
 ✅ Adapted the system from **few-shot to medium-shot learning** (1 image ➔ 5 images per class).
 ✅ Built a **production-ready face verification pipeline**.